bholloway/angularity.github.io/source-hugo/content/start/installation.md

 ### *or* Pre-Release

-You can install from github.
+You can install from [Github](https://github.com/angularity/node-angularity).
 However this is considered bleeding edge.

     npm install -g angularity/node-angularity

 ### *or* Tagged Release

-You can install from github from a tag.
+You can also install from a [Github](https://github.com/angularity/node-angularity) tag.

     npm install -g angularity/node-angularity#<TAG>